 Now you have access to a pre-built dashboard that you can tweak and customize however you like.
 If you are satisfied with your dashboard you can publish it to your Tableau server.

 Now that you've learned how easy it is to integrate Tableau with Salesforce, you might agree that more possibilities are on the horizon due to the acquisition of Tableau.
-In the next article, you will learn how to embed your Tableau dashboard within the Salesforce environment using an API.

 Written by Lawer Akrofi